Mayer-Vietoris squares in algebraic geometry

+For a discussion of $G$-rings, see \cite[Tag \spref{07GG}]{stacks-project}.
 An algebraic stack is locally excellent if it admits a smooth cover by an excellent scheme; in particular, algebraic stacks that are locally of finite type over the spectrum of a field, $\Z$, or a complete local noetherian ring are locally excellent.
 Theorem \ref{MT:pushout_fmv} is the key technical result used to establish Tannaka duality for algebraic stacks with non-separated diagonals \cite{hallj_dary_coherent_tannakian_duality}---if the diagonals are separated, then \cite[Cor.~6.5.1(g)]{MR1432058} is sufficient for the Tannakian application.

 In general, Mayer--Vietoris squares are interesting since objects can be glued along them.
 To formalize this, consider a $2$-presheaf $\tfF\colon (\STACKS{X})^\opp\to \CAT$~\cite[App.~D]{MR2774654}, e.g., the $2$-presheaf $\tfF(-)=\QCOH(-)$ of quasi-coherent sheaves of modules.
 By pull-back, we obtain a functor